Education Policy Initiative

 The D.C.
 Policy Center created the Education Policy Initiative in October of 2017 to focus on the intersection of education and demographics in D.C.
 Over two years, the Education Policy Initiative will produce a series of studies to understand how the District’s schools can attract, keep, and retain families of all types.

 D.C.’s public schools are changing for the better.
 After years of declining enrollment, public schools have grown by 11,000 pre-kindergarten to grade 12 students over the last five years.
-Over the same period, test scores on the National Assessment of Educational Progress (NAEP) have improved steadily, and graduation rates have risen by over 10 percentage points.
+Over the same period, test scores on the National Assessment of Educational Progress (NAEP) have improved steadily.
 However, some students and families are not satisfied with D.C.’s public school options.
 The city struggles to retain middle-income families and those with older children, and some schools are overcrowded while others are under-enrolled.

 Schools have been an important catalyst for urban development and a significant means of inter-jurisdictional competition for residents in the metropolitan area.
 However, the District’s educational landscape is complex.
 About half of public school students are enrolled in charter schools, and just 25 percent attend their in-boundary public school.
 Rapidly changing demographics are reshaping neighborhoods and their schools.
 What will it take to retain families in D.C. and students in D.C.’s public schools?